 Movement Law Lab and Law For Black Lives are partnering to offer a eight-month fellowship for legal innovators seeking to accelerate the impact, scale, reach, and depth of movement lawyering in Black communities.
 Innovators may apply to develop an early-stage idea or to accelerate the scale/impact of an existing project with a proven track-record.
 Legal advocates at any stage of their careers are encouraged to apply.

-Housed at the Movement Law Lab, and co-curated by Law For Black Lives, the fellowship will provide 5-7 visionary legal innovators with financial support, training, mentorship, and other resources to turn their ideas into reality.
+The fellowship will provide 5-7 visionary legal innovators with financial support, training, mentorship, and other resources to turn their ideas into reality.
 In addition, Fellows will have the opportunity to advance their projects while being in a learning community with other legal innovators from the Law For Black Lives network.

 We are in a challenging moment in history.
 The potential scale of legal needs in Black communities is staggering: 800,000 young people’s DACA status in jeopardy, continued attempts to institute a Muslim ban, and millions impacted by climate change and disasters.
 These emergent issues play out on the backdrop of continued and escalating anti-Black racism manifested in impunity for police killings of black men and women, vigilante violence, threats to reproductive justice, and insufficient housing, jobs, shelter, food, and healthcare in Black and Brown communities.
 Now more than ever, we need legal innovators, working closely with their communities, to develop projects that maximize the capacity of Black communities to protect themselves, democratize law, and build alternatives.